whbrewer/spc/README.md

 ## UPDATING SPC

-To update SPC: if you got the code using "git clone https://github.com/whbrewer/spc.git" you can just do "git pull" within the spc directory.
-If the database schema changes from the version you have, you may need to run "./spc migrate" to migrate the new changes to the database.
+To update SPC: if you got the code using `git clone https://github.com/whbrewer/spc.git` you can just do `git pull` within the spc directory.
+If the database schema changes from the version you have, you may need to run `./spc migrate` to migrate the new changes to the database.
 However, DB schema changes do not occur often, and should be annotated in the commits.

 For more information, see user's manual at http://spc.readthedocs.io